ohong/startup-reviver/README.md

 ## Email Helper
 - Use `sendMail` from `lib/email.ts` to send transactional emails through Resend.
 Set `RESEND_FROM_EMAIL` (use `noreply@updates.tie.uz`) and see `docs/resend-email.md` for configuration and usage details.
+## LiveKit Outbound Calls
+- Configure LiveKit env vars in `.env.local` and follow `docs/livekit-outbound.md` to test an outbound call and configure an Agent for scripted Q&A.